Sydney Sweeney: Breakthrough (2019–2023)

 In June 2019, Sweeney took the role of Cassie Howard, a teenager with a reputation for promiscuity, in the HBO drama series Euphoria.
-The show was a breakout hit, becoming the second most watched HBO series.
-Her performance was praised, earning a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2022.
+The show was a breakout hit, becoming the third most watched HBO series as of 2025.
+Her performance was praised, earning her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2022.
 Variety wrote that her performance "proves that Sweeney's one hell of a shapeshifter between her deft turns in this, The Handmaid's Tale, Everything Sucks and Sharp Objects."
-Her many nude scenes in the series received significant attention, generating discussions about nudity in film and the male gaze.
-Sweeney has said she does not consider on-screen nudity to be a boundary.
+Her many nude scenes in the series received significant attention, and generated discussions about nudity in film and the male gaze.

 In 2020, Sweeney founded the production company Fifty-Fifty Films.
 The same year, she starred in the television film Nocturne and Webtoon's live-action advertisement for the online comic Lore Olympus, appearing as Persephone.
 In 2021, Sweeney appeared in the first season of Mike White's anthology series The White Lotus as a sardonic college sophomore.
 For that performance, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie in 2022.
 She appeared on the Time 100 Next list for 2022.